DrQz/pdq-qnm-pkg/interfaces/R/pdq/demo/README-demo.txt

 diskoptim.R
 	An performance gem.
-	Optimizate the flow of IO requests between a fast and a slow disk.
+	Optimize the flow ratio of IO requests between a fast and a slow disk.
 	This code also produces a plot of the solution.

 ebiz.R